Latium Freelancing is a micro-job website that claims you can earn by selling your gigs.

 So, before you withdraw your earnings, make sure to take into account the transaction fee you need to pay.
 It is best you only withdraw a significant amount (e.g. $100 or more) to minimize the fee you have to pay.

-For your cryptocurrency earnings, you have the option to withdraw it to your crypto wallet or you can trade it for other cryptocurrencies.
+For your cryptocurrency earnings, you have the option to withdraw them to your crypto wallet, or you can trade it for other cryptocurrencies.
 Latium Freelancing has its own cryptocurrency exchange platform called Latium Exchange.

 This can come in quite handy if you want to consolidate all your cryptocurrency earnings into one cryptocurrency like Bitcoin or LiteCoin.
 And just like with PayPal withdrawals, there will also be a transaction fee.
-But the good news is, the fee will be minimal for cryptocurrency withdrawals.
+But the good news is that the fee will be minimal for cryptocurrency withdrawals.

-Latium Freelancing also caters to almost all of the cryptocurrency available today, which is a good thing.
+Latium Freelancing also caters to a lot of different cryptocurrencies, which is a good thing.
 It’s always good to have more options, in my opinion.

-Their payment system is a bit complicated but once you get used to it, it will be fairly simple.
+The payment system is a bit complicated, but once you get used to it, it will be fairly simple.
 I do like the fact that they offer payment via PayPal and cryptos.

 If you are interested in more sites that pay via PayPal, I recommend you also check out the top sites that pay via PayPal.

 The amount you can earn from Latium Freelancing will mostly depend on how much time you are willing to invest in it.